StinkTheStinker/Stinks-charts/README.md

 Stinks charts

+If you get a crash with no error, look in scripts and look for the lua talking about it, and change the file type to .txt
 ---------------------------------------------------
 # Hello, this is charts that stinko makes!
 This only uses JS Engine because it's good.
 Note that it will have a bit of modified settings to it.